Best time to find cheap flights, 4% potential price drop

 When is the best time to book flights to Antigua and Barbuda?

 To ensure you get the cheapest price possible for a flight to Antigua and Barbuda, you should look to book at least 60 days in advance of your intended travel date.
 The price of your flight may increase if you delay and leave booking until a week or so before departure.

 Which day is cheapest to fly to Antigua and Barbuda?

 The cheapest day to fly to Antigua and Barbuda is usually Wednesday.
 At the moment, Thursday is the most expensive.

 What time of day is cheapest to fly?

 At the moment, flights in the afternoon are likely to offer the best value for money for your Antigua and Barbuda trip.
-A flight in the evening will more often than not be of higher cost.
+A flight in the morning will more often than not be of higher cost.

 With sunshine in plentiful supply and as many beaches as there days in the year, Antigua makes no secret of its top attractions: surf, sand and sun.
 Or sun, surf and sand.
 Or sand … you get the idea.
 Visitors arriving on cheap flights to Antigua land in St. John, the island’s capital and one of the largest ports in the Caribbean that is also a regular port of call for cruise ships plying the local routes.

 It is a lively city that provides visitors with a break from the endless supply of sun, surf and sand.
 In addition to abundant restaurants and a vibrant shopping scene, St. John’s also features a farmer’s market while the Museum of Antigua and Barbuda, housed in the colonial Court House built in the 18th, boasts a collection of local artifacts dating as far back as 35 AD.